appunite/fibs/README.md

 ### Mock request

-If you would like to mock endpoint you need to hit `localhost:8080/mock` route, example cURL:
+If you would like to mock endpoint you need to hit `localhost:8080/mock` route (from UITest target), example cURL:
 ```bash
 curl -v\
     -X POST\